01yzzyu/yzzyu.github.io/_pages/about.md

 2024.04:Now working as a Research Assistant in CUHKSZ,advised with [Ruimao Zhang](http://www.zhangruimao.site/), studying AI for Science and Computer Vision.

-2024.03:Work as a Research Assistant with [Yingfang Yuan](https://yuanjames.github.io/) Heriot-Watt University,UK, studying Computer Vision and Transfer Learning.
+2024.03:Work as a Remote Research Intern with [Yingfang Yuan](https://yuanjames.github.io/) Heriot-Watt University,UK, studying AIGC（Artificial Intelligence Generated Content）.

 2024.01:🔥🔥🔥Our project, entitled UNet-Centric MambaMorph: A Comprehensive Visual Mamba Framework Enhanced with Cross-Scan and Semi-Supervised Learning for Medical Segmentation, has been selected as an [Outstanding Undergraduate project in the Central Universities Basic Research Fund (Barley Plan)](https://xxb.lzu.edu.cn/xingzhenggongwen/xzgwpdf/2024/0621/271594.html),advised by Professor [Wenting Zhang](http://mathteacher.lzu.edu.cn/system/TeacherProfileqt/content.jsp?id=45)，as the college student to be ranked first.(TOP 0.1%，36/20465)